 EDU 321 Content Area Reading

 An advanced study of the developmental reading process, including examination of theories and practical applications for the K-12 teacher.
 Includes methods and procedures used to develop skills, attitudes, knowledge and understanding of content area reading material.
 Prerequisites: ECE 318 or EED 314 or EED 315 or SPE 316.
-For early childhood, elementary and special education majors only.
+For reading minors only.
+Fall Term.

 EDU 331 Race and Equity in Education